zhongpc/zhongpc.github.io/_pages/presentations.md

 ## Invited Talks

+* 12/2023, "Advancing simulation and learning for complex energy materials", departmental seminar talk at Bakar Institute of Digital Materials for the Planet, UC Berkeley

+* 12/2023, "Advancing simulation and learning for complex energy materials: From lattice models to CHGNet, invited talk at The 7th Forum of Materials Genome Engineering, China (virtual)

 * 11/2023, "Computational modeling of multicomponent disordered rocksalt cathodes", Mitra Chem.

 * 10/2023, "Computational modeling of Li-ion battery cathodes: from Stat-Mech to AI models", seminar talk invited by Youth Forum in Science at KouShare Webinar (in Chinese). [[doi]](https://dx.doi.org/10.12351/ks.2310.0020)